dynamsoft-docs/barcode-reader-docs-server/programming/c/user-guide-v9.6.0.md

     >The barcode formats to enable is highly application-specific.
 We recommend that you only enable the barcode formats your application requires.
 Check out [Barcode Format Enumeration]({{ site.enumerations }}format-enums.html) for full supported barcode formats.

     >If you know exactly the barcode count you want to read, specify `expectedBarcodesCount` to speed up the process and improve the accuracy.

+    >The Barcode Reader SDK comes with a large array of runtime settings to optimize the performance of the library.
+To learn about all the runtime settings, please visit the [RuntimeSettings]({{ site.structs }}PublicRuntimeSettings.html?src=c) API page.
+To learn more about the cases and situations in which the settings can help, please visit the [Explore Features](user-guide/explore-features/index.md) page.

 ### Decode and Output Results